sujyrokimora/FontysBeja_personal/CustomerSales.md

 [dplyr.tidyverse.org](dplyr.tidyverse.org).

 We use [DuckDB](https://duckdb.org/) as an in-process relational database.
-DuckDB enables to load data directly from csv and Parquet files and compresses its tables heavly.
-It is also much faster than dplyr, although you won’t notice with the samll dataset that we use.
+Although we don’t use it in this notebook, DuckDB enables to load data directly from csv and Parquet files and compresses its tables heavily.
+It is also much faster than dplyr, although you won’t notice with the small dataset that we use.

 If the packages won’t load, you have to install them using `install.packages()`.
 Usuall Rstudio will ask you to install the